Managing Audacity Projects

 There are two main commands for saving projects:

-- is for saving an empty project or to save an existing Project to a new name.
+- similarly saves a standard project as an AUP file and _data folder.
+It is for saving an empty project or to save an existing Project to a new name to make a copy of the project in its current state then continue working on that copy.

 |A saved Audacity Project can only be opened and used by Audacity if you want an audio file that will play on your music player or to burn a CD then you will need to Export one.|